Scope: This statement applies to, and is published on behalf of, Smithfield Foods Group Ltd and Smithfield Foods Ltd

 - continue to risk assess third party suppliers via the supplier questionnaire

-- ensure all new Animex production sites complete SEDEX accreditation
+- ensure all new Animex production sites complete SEDEX accreditation and complete the updated SAQ.

 - work with Prod towards becoming members of SEDEX.